Vector Meldrew: The Booo Krooo and BFI National Archive acquisition (2001–2026)

-James Bond - GoldenEye
+Motion graphics, film and consulting (2007-2017)

 Vector worked as a motion graphics director with video game developer Eurocom, commissioned by Activision to work with the James Bond franchise to develop GoldenEye 007 and 007 Legends.

 From 2009 to 2013 Vector worked as a freelance consultant providing strategy for various fashion brands creating campaigns such as the 'adidas About to Blow London Olympics 2012' campaign featuring Tinie Tempah and Mo Farah.
 He created a handful of films entitled 'Monotone' 'Monkey Business' and 'Do Not Feed The Horses'.
 Screenings include : AniFest, Resfest, British Film Council and Channel Frederator The business school Hyper Island recruited Vector between 2014 and 2017 to teach 'storytelling' to the motion creative course in Stockholm/Karlskrona.

-Dubstep / EDM
+Dubstep and electronic music collaborations (2010-2017)

 Vector was responsible for design collaborations with dubstep / techno artists such as Appleblim, Headhunter, Pinch, Komonazmuk, Joker (Kapsize) and 2562.
 The most notable being an Audio Visual live show with Headhunter (Tempa) now called Addison Groove.
 He also directed music videos for Appleblim and Addison Groove.
 The most notable was 'Changa' which premiered on the Adult Swim YouTube Channel and gained official selection status and was nominated for awards at Aesthetica, London Short Film Festival, Berlin Music Video Awards, The Smalls, Stockholm Independent Film Festival.
 His work has been mentioned in books including: Dubstep Graphics and Contemporary Colour Theory.
 Artwork has been featured in Vice Adult Swim Tech Crunch and includes collaborations with musician Tinie Tempah.

-Digital art / Crypto Art

-In 2021 this led to an auction at Bonhams as part of a (now known to be fake) art residency created by some traditional art world grifters.
-He also launched a street art treasure hunt to for an art activity during the pandemic Art auctioneer Simon De Pury described the residency on a podcast with ArtNet.
-On April 5, 2022, Vector appeared on the popular talk show Waxing Lyrical, with fellow NFT artist Waxbones.
+NFT and digital art (2021 - present)

+Visual Atelier described Meldrew as 'crafting visionary worlds around contemporary cultural themes.'
+In auction materials for the 2021 Bonhams sale, the work was described as taking place in 'an imagined metaverse,' framed as prompting viewers to question their sense of reality.

+In June 2021, Meldrew took part in a week-long NFT art residency at the Grand Hôtel du Cap-Ferrat in the French Riviera, alongside painter Sassan Behnam-Bakhtiar and musician Tinie Tempah, curated by Kamiar Maleki and moderated by auctioneer Simon de Pury.
+The Art Newspaper wrote that Meldrew's imagery in the resulting piece - hooded figures in shimmering tracksuits alongside Tempah's face - showed how far he had come from his teenage years documenting London's grime scene on pirate radio and early websites, describing the result as a 'retro-futuristic NFT.'"